azzmosphere/rearobotproblem/README.md

 =====================

 The Toy Robot application is designed to be as flexible as possible.
-With that in mind aside from the initialiser and core all concrete classes are produced by either the initialiser or a factory that complies to a interface and is dynamically loaded.
-The only representation is the interface, the concrete implementation is derived from the robottoyrc.xsd file.
+With that in mind aside from the initialiser and core, all concrete classes are produced by either the initialiser or a factory that complies to a interface and is dynamically loaded.
+The only representation of the class available to consumer classes is the interface, the concrete implementation is derived from the robottoyrc.xsd file.
+This way the program can remain loosely coupled and flexible.

-The idea is that the program can be extended minimal code changes.
+The idea is that the program can be extended minimal code changes and comply with SOLID standards.

-to run the program the following command is used:

 To execute the program the following command can be issued: